Z-Mesh

 Cost savings

 Integrate once; Add a new sensor or app and benefit from the Network Effect.
-Scaling is cheap.
+Scaling is cost effective.

 Vendor independence